 For some veterinarians who work primarily in animal agricultural environments, these parameters may be quite different than they’re used to working within.
 What’s important is not whether they necessarily agree with your philosophy (and a veterinary interview probably isn’t the best time to insist on ethical transformations), but whether they’re willing to work with your team and your residents respectfully.
 Depending on where your sanctuary is located, you may not have many choices when it comes to qualified veterinary services, making this conversation even more important.
 For more information on finding a qualified veterinarian for your sanctuary, check out our resource here.

-Once you have found appropriate veterinary care for each of the species at your sanctuary (as typically a large animal veterinarian will have a very different skill set than an avian veterinarian, versus an equine veterinarian, and so forth), it’s important to begin your relationship with the perspective that even the best veterinarian in your area for your residents’ species may not have been trained to treat (or even been exposed to the idea of treating) farmed animal species in a similar manner to companion animals.
+Once you have found appropriate veterinary care for each of the species at your sanctuary (as typically a large animal veterinarian will have a very different skill set than an avian veterinarian, versus an equine veterinarian, and so forth), it’s important to begin your relationship with the perspective that even the best veterinarian in your area for your residents’ species may not have been trained to treat (or even been exposed to the idea of treating) A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. species in a similar manner to companion animals.
 For this reason, they may be suited to handling and treating your residents less mindfully than you would prefer.
 Whenever working with a new veterinarian, someone on your care team should spend time with them and the residents during preliminary examinations.
-If, for instance, they move to pick up a turkey by their wings or feet, or insist on a steel snare for pig handling, gently demonstrate how you would prefer your resident be handled.
+If, for instance, they move to pick up a Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource. by their wings or feet, or insist on a steel snare for pig handling, gently demonstrate how you would prefer your resident be handled.
 This is not a time for a confrontation; after all, the veterinarian in this case might have never been shown another way of doing things!
 However, if the veterinarian refuses to adapt their techniques to better serve your residents, it may be time to reconsider the use of their services.

 When Disagreements Arise

 There are many reasons why you and a veterinarian may not see eye to eye when it comes to certain care standards or treatment plans.
 Perhaps you feel like they are not exploring more options for difficult, yet treatable conditions.
 Maybe you have historically seen different outcomes than what they have relayed to you, and you have a gut feeling that they are treading down the wrong path.
 Always keep in mind that most veterinarians are trying to do their best.
-Also consider that there are areas of knowledge where they will have more experience and training, and some areas of knowledge where you may in fact have more information and experience (especially when it comes to the long-term care of intensively bred species such as large breed turkeys), and sometimes these two knowledge pools do not fully come into agreement.
+Also consider that there are areas of knowledge where they will have more experience and training, and some areas of knowledge where you may in fact have more information and experience (especially when it comes to the long-term care of intensively bred species such as Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health.
+Unless explicitly mentioned, we are referring to domesticated turkey breeds, not wild turkeys, who may have unique needs not covered by this resource.), and sometimes these two knowledge pools do not fully come into agreement.

 In cases such as these, do your best to keep things as cordial as possible.
 There are very few scenarios where openly disagreeing with your veterinarian about their expertise reaps positive benefits.
 You can almost always get a second opinion from a different veterinarian in non-emergency situations, but it can be difficult to repair a relationship with a veterinary practice if you ever fight with them.
 Even if you were completely correct in your assessment, arguing with a veterinarian puts you at a serious risk of your sanctuary’s reputation being damaged among veterinarians in your region.
 If you are branded as difficult or uncooperative (as unjustified as that may be), you may have a very difficult time ever receiving good veterinary care again, which would be devastating for an organization striving to take the most compassionate care of its residents.

 Just like any group of specialists with extensive training, veterinarians typically keep close communication with other veterinarians, go to conferences, and likely have a desire to continue learning new techniques and information whenever possible.
 Your interactions with your veterinarian could very likely influence other veterinarians that they come into contact with.
-The special care and treatments developed for your residents can spread to other veterinary practices, giving other farmed animals the possibility of receiving the best treatment possible.
+The special care and treatments developed for your residents can spread to other veterinary practices, giving other A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies. the possibility of receiving the best treatment possible.